tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 - Identify the hyperparameters in your scripts that should be configurable.
 - Add the hyperparameters to the [params.yaml](../params.yaml) file, organized by stage or module.
 Use a `general:` section for shared hyperparameters.
-- Instantiate a `Params` object in each time you need to access the required parameters.
+- Access the required parameters in dict notation after instantiating a `Params` object

 ```python
 # train.py